 Lisa Slater Nicholls, a very-independent-minded software professional.

-I have the privilege of working as DBA for Dominican University of California.
+I have the privilege of working as Solutions Architect for Dominican University of California.

 With my better half, Colin Nicholls, I serve as co-CTO for Poseidon Saltwater Systems, Inc.

 I served in the role of Principal Software Architect at Infor,

 for Enwisen HR Service Delivery, for three years.